-I still visit schools throughout the UK on a consultancy basis to deliver my class-based maths workshops, therefore my DBS document is up-to-date and available to view.
+On a consultancy basis, I visit schools throughout the UK to deliver my classroom-based maths workshops, therefore my DBS documentation is up-to-date and available to view.

 Why extra tuition?

-Learning the basics is vital and unfortunately missing from many students’ knowledge base, so much of my time in tutorials is spent revisiting topics such as multiplication, division and fractions.
-But I always ensure we cover recent work from school so students get to grips with their current area of study.
+Learning the basics is vital, but unfortunately missing from many students’ knowledge base.
+Much of my time is therefore spent in tutorials revisiting topics such as multiplication, division and fractions, but I always ensure we cover recent school work so students can get to grips with their current area of study.